comwrap/adobe-commerce-feed-generator-app-builder/README.md

   Action will be invoked when `feed.generate` event added.

-* `getGqlSchema` - retrieve graphql schema from target magento app.
+* `getGqlSchema` - retrieve graphql schema from target Adobe Commerce.

-* `getAllStores` - get all Magento stores by API
+* `getAllStores` - get all Adobe Commerce Stores by API

 * `generateByCron` - trigger feed generation by OpenWisk alarms.